BTEUK/CC-1.18.2-Converter/README.md

 # CC-1.18.2 Converter

 The CC-1.18.2-Converter is a Java-based tool designed to convert Minecraft worlds from version 1.12.2 to version 1.18.2, specifically for use with creative building in BTE worlds.
 It allows users to convert the world with specific height settings and utilize a paper 1.18.2 server with the Converter plugin for further conversion of special blocks.
 The program uses a command-line interface and allows for customization of the number of threads used in the conversion process.
 The resulting output includes converted regions, post-processing, and entity locations if needed.
+Entities will not be converted, their locations will only be stored in .json files which can by found in the /entities/ output directory.

 ## Tested versions